1587/speaking-exam/00-part2.md

 My answer1:

 ```
-This picture is taken on the street, there are 6 people in it.
+This picture is taken on the street, there are 6 people in this picture.
 On the left, a man and a woman are standing and talking.
 In the middle, an old man in white is walking.
 On the right, a man and a lady are sitting around a table and talking.